OpenGradient/og-agent-starter/langchain-starter/README.md

 ## Agent

-The agent is equipped by the following tools (from on the `twitter_langchain` library):
+The agent is equipped by the following tools:

-- AccountDetailsAction
-- AccountMentionsAction
-- PostTweetAction
-- PostTweetReplyAction
-- TwitterAction
+- Wikipedia search tool for looking up articles

-As well as an OpenGradient AlphaSense tool for Sui price prediction.
+- OpenGradient AlphaSense tool for Sui price prediction.

 ## Setup